mdjbru-teaching-material/turku_course/website_pelican/content/pages/010_course-outline.md

 The end of the third day will be devoted to the students working as several small groups within a team to distribute tasks, write, test and share code in order to create a small and complete Python module.
-The purpose of the moudle can be a project proposed by the students themselves (the preferred options) or chosen by the teachers.
+The purpose of the module can be a project proposed by the students themselves (the preferred options) or chosen by the teachers.